telerik/fiddler-docs/KnowledgeBase/ImportExportFormats.md

 + **[HTTP Archive JSON v1.2][3]** (*.har)

    This format supports storage of non-textual response bodies.
-Because these *.har files are not compressed, Fiddler will only store non-textual content smaller than 32kb by default.
-This limit can be increased by setting the [Fiddler Preference][5] **fiddler.importexport.HTTPArchiveJSON.MaxBinaryBodyLength**.
+Because these .har files are not compressed, Fiddler will only store non-textual content smaller than 32kb by default.
+This limit can be increased by setting a [Fiddler Preference][5]:

+        fiddler.importexport.HTTPArchiveJSON.MaxBinaryBodyLength

 + **Visual Studio Web Test XML**